mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 This is the second post in a series I am writing on multistate occupancy models.
 I will be building off my previous example of a static multistate model, so if you've not read the first post be sure to check it out [here](https://masonfidino.com/intro_2_multistate_occupancy/).
 Likewise, if want more of an introduction to autologistic occupancy models, please see this post [here](https://masonfidino.com/autologistic_occupancy_model/).

-As a reminder, I will give a brief explanation of what multistate and autologistic occupancy models are.
+Before I jump into things, let me remind you what multistate and autologistic occupancy models are.
 Multistate occupancy models partition the probability of success (i.e., species presence) into multiple discrete states.
 In my previous example, we estimated the probability of three states:

 1. That owls were not present
 2. That owls were present but not breeding